Updated

 We can mitigate these risks by focusing on robust data security, transparent AI systems, and continuous ethical evaluation.

 Moreover, human oversight remains crucial to maintaining trust and accuracy in healthcare decisions.
 It is equally important to develop clear legal and regulatory frameworks that guide the ethical use of AI.
+Through these measures, we can harness the benefits of AI while minimizing its negatives, ensuring a future where technology enhances, rather than hinders, healthcare.

 Topics: